Drfeelgood16/Obsidian-Vault/History Vault/World History/Prehistory/Stone Age/Stone Age.md

 The Franco-Cantabrian region is the most populated region during the Upper Paleolithic.
 It is a geographic region near the Pyrenees including most of southern France and the very top of Spain.![[Franco-Cantabrian region.gif]]
 It is this regions industries that have previously been listed.
 There exist other less widespread cultures like the Ahrensburg Culture.
 ## Mesolithic
-The Mesolithic spans the years of 20 000 years ago to 5 000 years ago but the it differs geographically.
+The Mesolithic spans the years of 20 000 years ago to 5 000 years ago but the age differs geographically.
 In the Levant for example it spans between 20 000 to 5 000.

 Signifiers of this era are the smaller "microlithic" tools and a change from hunting megalomania into a more hunter-gatherer style of life.
 This was later replaced by macrolithic tools in the [[Stone Age]].
 Pottery and textiles were also used in some parts during this era.